ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 This specification uses the following terms:

-GLUE URN:
+GLUE URI:
-: a URN that uses the GLUE URN namespace established in this specification.
+: a URI that uses the GLUE URI scheme established in this specification.

 Authority Identifier:
-: identifier for the External Authority responsible for assigning the External Identifiers used in GLUE URNs over which it has jurisdiction.
+: identifier for the External Authority responsible for assigning the External Identifiers used in GLUE URIs over which it has jurisdiction.

 External Identifier:
-: identifier assigned by an External Authority to identify a particular organization within GLUE URNs with Authority Identifier(s) over which it has jurisdiction.
+: identifier assigned by an External Authority to identify a particular organization within GLUE URIs with Authority Identifier(s) over which it has jurisdiction.

 External Authority:
-: an organization that allocates External Identifiers over which it has jurisdiction that are used in GLUE URNs with its Authority Identifier(s).
+: an organization that allocates External Identifiers over which it has jurisdiction that are used in GLUE URIs with its Authority Identifier(s).

 # Core Concepts

-Every GLUE URN MUST
+Every GLUE URI MUST
 contain the following components:

 - The Authority Identifier